 Before filing a claim, it’s important to understand which situations may qualify under comprehensive coverage.
 In most situations, your comprehensive car insurance could cover damages or losses as a result of:

-- Natural disasters (such as tornadoes, hail storms, or hurricanes)
+• Natural disasters (such as tornadoes, hailstorms, or hurricanes)

-- Theft from your vehicle
+• Theft from your vehicle

-- Vandalism to your vehicle
+• Vandalism to your vehicle

-- Falling objects that land on your vehicle
+• Falling objects that land on your vehicle

-- Damage caused by animals
+• Damage caused by animals

-When you file a claim on your comprehensive coverage, you will be required to pay your car insurance deductible or the amount of the damages you are responsible for.
+When you file a claim on your comprehensive coverage, you will be required to pay your car insurance deductible, or the amount of damages you are responsible for.
 Deductibles can range from $0 to $1,000 or more, depending on which level of coverage you select.
 While a higher deductible can reduce your monthly car insurance premium, a lower deductible means you would pay less out of pocket in the event of an incident.
 As you shop online for car insurance, it’s important to determine the balance between how much you could afford per month compared to how much you could pay to have your car repaired.

 Comprehensive Car Insurance vs. Collision Insurance: What is the Difference?

 While they cover similar situations, comprehensive car insurance covers a very different set of circumstances than collision insurance.
-Both are designed to help you financially recover from unforeseen accidents but in drastically different ways.
+Both are designed to help you financially recover from unforeseen accidents, but in drastically different ways.

 Unlike comprehensive car insurance, collision insurance is designed to cover your vehicle in the event of an accident.
 Collision insurance benefits may cover you if you end up hitting something while driving – including another driver, a tree, or another stationary object.
-Collision coverage could pay for repairs to your vehicle resulting from the crash, or potentially pay for replacement if your vehicle is “totaled.”
+Collision coverage could pay for repairs to your vehicle resulting from the crash, or potentially pay for a replacement if your vehicle is “totaled.”

 However, collision coverage isn’t designed to protect you from damages caused by animals – even if you were to run into a deer or boar.
-If striking an animal while driving results in a smashed front end, or a broken windshield, comprehensive car insurance would likely help you pay for repairs.
+If striking an animal while driving results in a smashed front end or a broken windshield, comprehensive car insurance would likely help you pay for repairs.

-Comprehensive car insurance could also help you recover from other things hitting your car.
+Comprehensive auto insurance could also help you recover from other things hitting your car.
 Let’s say a major storm comes through, and a large limb from a tree hits your vehicle, breaking the windshield and denting the hood.
 Even though the tree branch “collided” with your car, collision insurance won’t help you pay for the damages.
-In this situation, if you did not have comprehensive coverage, you could be left paying for repairs on your own.
+In this situation, if you did not have comprehensive insurance, you could be left paying for repairs on your own.

 Is Comprehensive Car Insurance Mandatory?